SamOrozco/chaos_router/readme.md

     }
 }
 ```
 There are also **fallback** rules supported.
 If there is a host that doesn't have any routing rule associated you can assign a blanket rule, one that will catch all other requests and route them to the specified host and port.
-If you notice as long as the `match_value`'s value is `*` it will be a catch all routing rule. **NOTE** you can only have one routing rule.
+If you notice as long as the `match_value`'s value is `*` it will be a catch all routing rule. **NOTE** you can only have one **fallback** routing rule.
 ```
 {
     "type": "path",